kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 Queries for repository methods are described using the `@Query` annotation.
 Repository implementation is created at compile time, all `@Query` methods will execute described query and assemble the query arguments and process the result optimally.

-SQL queries are supposed to be written by the developer because it increases the developer's understanding of the query plan, gives more insight and context to the developer about what he is doing and how his query will work.
+`SQL` queries are supposed to be written by the developer because it increases the developer's understanding of the query plan, gives more insight and context about what the query does and how it will work.
 You can use [macros](#macros) to improve the user experience to avoid writing all model fields/columns.

 Repository must extend of one of the implementations, in the examples below the [JDBC](database-jdbc.md) implementation will be considered: